hmslima/sambahsacompletegrammar/sambahsa.md

 language.
 Sambahsa is as good as english or portuguese for making poetry or music and the imported proper nouns and names of “exotic” things from other languages don't need, in most cases, to have its spelling or pronounce changed to adequate the standards of the language, the “difficulties” in importing these words will be the same that occurs in any national language like English or Portuguese.
-For example: particularly it irritates me when I have to call Windows *(the operational system of Microsoft)* “Vindozo” or to call Coca-Cola “Koka-Kolao” when I use Esperanto, when I use Sambahsa I haven't to do any of these changes because the very orthography of the language support these words in the way they are.

 Sambahsa is also a finished language, it means that you don't have to worry whether what you've learned today will change in five years.
 What you write today in sambahsa will be understood even in a century.